 5. What are the advantages of the system?

-The switch to proof-of-stake is believed to reduce Ethereum’s energy use – estimated at 45,000 GWh per year, or slightly more than New Zealand – by 99.9%.
-In terms of its carbon footprint, it will be basically like any other Internet operation that requires its use of energy no more than to run a network of computers, rather than a project that looks like a bunch of giant numérique factories.
+The shift to proof of stake is believed to reduce Ethereum’s energy use, estimated at 45,000 GWh per year, or slightly more than New Zealand, by 99.9%.
+In terms of its carbon footprint, it will be basically like any other Internet operation that requires its use of energy no more than to run a network of computers, rather than a project that looks like a bunch of giant quantitatif factories.

 6. What are its weaknesses?

-Proof of Stake is less of a battle expérimentation than Proof of Work, whose security has been vetted for more than a decade.
+Proof of Stake is less a battle preuve than Proof of Work, whose security has been vetted for more than a decade.
 So new vulnerabilities can be found.
-Also, there is a coïncidence that an additional new player in the Ethereum ecosystem could become dangerously powerful: the so-called builder.
-Builders will group the transactions into blocks and pass them on to the validators.
-Currently there are over 400,000 validators but only a few builders.
-If a originel provider of cryptocurrency wallets, a program for converting and storing coins, decides to send all transactions to a particular originator, that originator may be able to monitor the transactions and plein high prices.
-Proponents of proof of ownership believe the risks are worth what can be gained in terms of environmental benefits, as well as from involving a larger group of users in the process.
+Its proponents believe the risk is worth what can be achieved in terms of environmental benefits, as well as from involving a larger group of users in the process.